-- When spraying, pay special attention to the perimeter of your yard, including all fencing, foundations and brick barriers.
-This will prevent bugs from re-entering your yard after treatment.
+- When spraying, pay special attention to the perimeter of your yard, including all fencing, foundations. and brick barriers.
+This will help prevent bugs from re-entering your yard after treatment.

-- Spray front, back and side yards all in one session.
-It’s important that all areas are treated within a short window to prevent bugs from migrating to other sections of your yard.
+- Spray front, back, and side yards all in one session.
+It’s important that all areas are treated within a short window to prevent bugs from migrating to other sections of the yard.

 - During the spring and summer months, we advise spraying your yard at least once per month, or more often as needed.

 A repellent barrier (like those made from cedar chips) is an easy way to repel bugs from your yard.
-For this approach: surround your lawn and garden with a thick perimeter of dry mulch (anywhere from 1-3 ft.).
-Do not use damp mulches, as these can actually attract some types of bugs.
+For this approach: Surround your lawn and garden with a thick perimeter of dry mulch (anywhere from 1-3 ft.).
+Do not use damp mulch, as it can actually help attract some types of bugs.